wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hadoop-solr-install.md

 		This command copies the snapshot to /example/data/ under the container within the default Storage account associated with the cluster.

+## Install Solr using Aure PowerShell

+See [Customize HDInsight clusters using Script Action](/documentation/articles/hdinsight-hadoop-customize-cluster-v1#call_scripts_using_powershell).
+The sample demonstrates how to install Spark using Azure PowerShell.
+You need to customize the script to use [https://hdiconfigactions.blob.core.windows.net/solrconfigactionv01/solr-installer-v01.ps1](https://hdiconfigactions.blob.core.windows.net/solrconfigactionv01/solr-installer-v01.ps1).

 ## See also

-- [Create Hadoop clusters in HDInsight](/documentation/articles/hdinsight-provision-clusters): general information on creating HDInsight clusters.
+- [Create Hadoop clusters in HDInsight](/documentation/articles/hdinsight-provision-clusters-v1): general information on creating HDInsight clusters.
 - [Customize HDInsight cluster using Script Action][hdinsight-cluster-customize]: general information on customizing HDInsight clusters using Script Action.
 - [Develop Script Action scripts for HDInsight](/documentation/articles/hdinsight-hadoop-script-actions).
 - [Install R on HDInsight clusters][hdinsight-install-r]: Script Action sample about installing R.
 - [Install Giraph on HDInsight clusters](/documentation/articles/hdinsight-hadoop-giraph-install): Script Action sample about installing Giraph.

-[powershell-install-configure]: /documentation/articles/install-configure-powershell
+[powershell-install-configure]: /documentation/articles/powershell-install-configure
-[hdinsight-provision]: /documentation/articles/hdinsight-provision-clusters
+[hdinsight-provision]: /documentation/articles/hdinsight-provision-clusters-v1
 [hdinsight-install-r]: /documentation/articles/hdinsight-hadoop-r-scripts
-[hdinsight-cluster-customize]: /documentation/articles/hdinsight-hadoop-customize-cluster
+[hdinsight-cluster-customize]: /documentation/articles/hdinsight-hadoop-customize-cluster-v1